February 21, 2020

-As mentioned – there’s never been more opinion and predictions available to us, we now have a Fox Sports 24/7 NRL channel to accompany the 24/7 AFL channel.
+As mentioned – there’s never been more opinion and predictions available to us.
+We have a Fox Sports 24/7 NRL channel and 24/7 AFL channel.
 The question to ask yourself is: which ‘footy experts’ are worth listening to and which aren’t?

 The easiest way to work out which expert knows their stuff is to use the tipping tables at whotippedwhat.com.
 This website aggregates the weekly tips of 50+ NRL and 50+ AFL footy experts from television, radio, online and newspapers.
 It means you can see all the expert tips all in one place.

 Following the bookmakers’ odds is really a combination of several of the previous strategies.
 Many people believe that the bookies know best, they will not make their tips without seeing the latest odds.

 Fluctuations in odds can be a really good indicator of which team you should tip.
 Odds can change frequently in response to the direction of money punted by the general public.
 A team may not start favourite but if many punters start to back them at a given price, their odds will soon shorten.
 If this happens, then it becomes something to factor into your tipping decision.